messari/go-openai/.github/PULL_REQUEST_TEMPLATE.md

-A similar PR may already be submitted!
-Please search among the [Pull request](https://github.com/sashabaranov/go-openai/pulls) before creating one.

-If your changes introduce breaking changes, please prefix the title of your pull request with "[BREAKING_CHANGES]".
-This allows for clear identification of such changes in the 'What's Changed' section on the release page, making it developer-friendly.

-Thanks for submitting a pull request!
-Please provide enough information so that others can review your pull request.

 **Describe the change**
 Please provide a clear and concise description of the changes you're proposing.
 Explain what problem it solves or what feature it adds.